Selling A House With Sitting Tenants

 Maintaining a good relationship with your tenants

-If you’re going through the process of selling a property with sitting tenants, you must be considerate when arranging viewings, and give your tenants the appropriate notice, which is outlined in their rental agreement (this is usually 24 to 48 hours).
+If you’re going through the process of selling a property with sitting tenants, you must be considerate when arranging viewings.
+This means giving your tenants the appropriate notice, which is outlined in their rental agreement (this is usually 24 to 48 hours).

-When selling your rental property with tenants, it’s important to have and maintain a good relationship with your them in order to make the selling process easier and smoother for you both.
+When selling your rental property, it’s important to have and maintain a good relationship with your tenants, in order to make the selling process easier and smoother for you both.

 However, your tenants do have the right to refuse entry if the time is inconvenient for them, so it’s important to be respectful and reasonable with viewing times.
 For example, try to work around their schedules, and avoid arranging early weekend viewings.

 Dealing with the buyer

 When you do find a buyer, a solicitor should be appointed to transfer the contracts – the buyer should also be informed of the tenants’ current status – for example, if their rent payments are currently up to date.

 The deposit should also be transferred, which is a relatively simple process, especially if a solicitor is involved.
 The new buyer will have to register for the scheme the deposit was paid under, and it will then be moved to their account, ready for the tenants if they should choose to leave after their contract is up and they do not renew.

 When all of this is completed, the new landlord (the buyer) must notify the tenants of the change to comply with Section 3 of the Landlord and Tenant Act 1985.
 They will provide them with their own details, new rent amounts, contract length, contact information, etc. This will usually be done in writing through a Section 48 notice.
 By this point, you have sold your home, and the property and rental agreement is no longer your responsibility.